MicrosoftDocs/appcenter-docs/docs/sdk/auth/android.md

 }
 ```

-The third-party classes used in the sample code are already dependencies of the AppCenter Auth SDK, so those classes are available for your application to use without any extra installation steps.
+The third-party classes (e.g. `import com.nimbusds.jwt.JWT`) used in the sample code are already dependencies of the App Center Auth SDK, and are available to use without any extra installation steps.

 ## Sign out